PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.Binding.md

     - if there is a Binding.UpdateSourceExceptionFilter call it
     - else create a ValidationError with the exception and add it to Target[Validation.Errors].

+- les propriétés .ValidatesOnDataErrors , .ValidatesOnExceptions , .ValidatesOnNotifyDataErrors déclenchent
+  l'inclusion ou non d'instances dans Binding.ValidationRules :

+    - public bool ValidatesOnDataErrors { get; set; } // Gets or sets a value that indicates whether to include the DataErrorValidationRule.
+    - public bool ValidatesOnExceptions { get; set; } // Gets or sets a value that indicates whether to include the ExceptionValidationRule.
+    - public bool ValidatesOnNotifyDataErrors { get; set; } // Gets or sets a value that indicates whether to include the NotifyDataErrorValidationRule.

 ### [ValidationRules](https://docs.microsoft.com/en-us/dotnet/api/system.windows.data.binding.validationrules?view=windowsdesktop-6.0)

 	public System.Collections.ObjectModel.Collection<System.Windows.Controls.ValidationRule> ValidationRules { get; }